 It was a sunny morning on Avalon Beach in California.
 The waves, which typically would be crashing across the shoreline, were unusually calm.
-Eleven year-old Joshua Taylor stood alone on the beach building an elaborate sand castle fifty feet from the waters edge.
-Josh had a vivid imagination and loved creating magical worlds that never existed before.
+Twelve-year-old Joshua Taylor stood alone on the beach building an elaborate sandcastle fifty-feet from the water’s edge.
+Josh had a vivid imagination and whether by pen, keyboard or through the use of beach sand as his artform, he loved creating magical worlds that never existed before.

 Josh built his castle a good distance up the beach because he was terrified of the water.
 Six years earlier, while learning to swim, a sea creature grabbed his leg and tried to pull him under.
 Luckily, his father was just a few feet away and was able to secure his release.

 Some say it was a sand shark and others suggested it was a giant moray eel that had slithered up the coast in search of food.
 Joshua’s version of the attack was a far cry from the common thought and a much less believable yarn.
 “It was a fish-like creature with long fangs, jagged claws and skin made of fire,” was his quote to the newspaper reporter on the scene.

 Obviously, no one believed his tall tale.
 The burn marks on his right leg were determined to be abrasions caused when the creature’s rough skin rubbed against him.
 Joshua, however, believed his story to be true and though he loved to sail on the family boat and fish from the beach, he stayed clear of stepping into the water ever since.

 Josh looked across the beach and noticed his father waving to him from the back porch of their beachfront house.

 “Were leaving when your sister gets back from gymnastics.
 Put a move on it kiddo,” he shouted.